PaulStoffregen/LedDisplay/readme.txt

 The library manages all the necessary pin control and data shifting for you.

 Methods:
+ - blank pin added

-LedDisplay(int dataPin, int registerSelect, int clockPin, int chipEnable, int resetPin, int displayLength) - instantiates the library.
+LedDisplay(int dataPin, int registerSelect, int clockPin, int chipEnable, int resetPin, int blankPin, int displayLength) - instantiates the library.
 The first five parameters are the Arduino pin numbers that are connected to the display.
 The last sets the length of the display (8 for the HCMS-291x and HCMS-297x, 4 for the HCMS-290x and 296x).

 example: